openstack-archive/murano-dashboard/README.rst

 ======
-Murano Project introduces an application catalog, which allows application developers and cloud administrators to publish various cloud-ready applications in a browsable‎ categorised catalog, which may be used by the cloud users (including the inexperienced ones) to pick-up the needed applications and services and composes the reliable environments out of them in a “push-the-button” manner.
+Murano Project introduces an application catalog, which allows application developers and cloud administrators to publish various cloud-ready applications in a browsable categorised catalog, which may be used by the cloud users (including the inexperienced ones) to pick-up the needed applications and services and composes the reliable environments out of them in a "push-the-button" manner.

 murano-dashboard
 ----------------